Winstanley College: Student Union and Societies

 Winstanley College Students' Union is an independent union and a member of the National Union of Students.
 The student union is run by the Student Union Executive, which contains eight officers.
 Usually, each officer is a second-year student, elected by Lower Sixth students, going into the Upper Sixth year.
 The college also accommodates a BAME society, LGBTQ society and has students sat on the Equality and Diversity group.

+Winstanley TV

+Winstanley TV is a TV and YouTube Channel ran by the college's media department, run by lower and upper-sixth students and producing a variety of different types of content.
+Winstanley TV gives students the opportunity to experience working in a TV studio, working with equipment both in front of and behind the camera.
+The station was founded by former student Adam McClean, who went on to become a journalist and broadcaster with Granada Reports, BBC Breakfast, and BBC News.

 History

 Grammar school

-The college began life as Upholland Grammar School, which was founded in 1661.
+The college officially began life as Upholland Grammar School, which was founded in 1661, initially opened on School Lane, Up Holland.
+The grammar school later moved to the Ox House Heyes Estate on Oxhouse Road in 1878, now the present-day site of Up Holland High School.
 The grammar school moved to its present site on Winstanley Road in Billinge Higher End in September 1953.
 It had 600 boys and girls in the 1960s and had 750 by 1976.
 During World War II the grammar school had its own Air Cadet Squadron – 1439 (Beacon) squadron with the headmaster Alfred Maggs BA MSc as the first commanding officer (Flt Lt A. Maggs RAFVR(T)).